In this article: Creating a Canvas Course Site | Use Our Template | Add Your Syllabus | Modules and Content

 Create a Canvas Site

-DLINQ has created a template that can be used by both the College and the Institute for Fall 2020 courses.
+DLINQ has created a template that can be used by both the College and the Institute for your courses.
 The template provides a basic structure to work with to build your course site, along with resources that will be helpful both to students and instructors.
+This is a great starting place that you can customize further for your own course.
 To use the template:

 - Directly access the template OR

-- Go to Canvas Commons to explore other templates and search for Middlebury College/Institute Fall 2020 Template
+- Go to Canvas Commons to explore other templates and search for Middlebury College/Institute 2021-2022 Template

 - Optional: add the template to your favorites (easier to find later for use in other courses)